 Go Meat Free

-My partner is vegetarian and I’m too lazy to cook two different meals.
-So, most of the time I eat meat free meals and it saves us tons of money.
-Quorn mince and quorn pieces are both free foods on Slimming World and they’re a lot cheaper than the meat versions.
+We don’t eat much meat in our house anymore and the difference in our shopping bill is huge.
+Quorn mince and quorn pieces are both free foods on Slimming World and they’re a lot cheaper than their meaty counterparts.
 Foods like beans and lentils are super cheap to buy, SP friendly, and can bulk out meals like casseroles and chilli to make them go further.

 Even going meat free for a few meals a week could save you money.

 Making your own ”fakeaway’ is a great way to save on syns as well as money!
-It might be tempting to get a takeaway every now and again but your wallet and waistline will thank you for resisting.
+It might be tempting to get a takeaway on a Friday night, but not only are they high in calories and fat, they can also cost a small fortune.
 There are tons of recipes online to make your own Chinese food, curries and even pizza …all Slimming World friendly!